agda/agda/doc/user-manual/language/cubical.lagda.rst

   t2c-c2t (loop _ , loop _) = refl

-By turning this isomorphism into an equivalence we get a direct proof that the Torus is equal to two circles:
+By turning this isomorphism into an equivalence we get a direct proof that the torus is equal to two circles.

 .. code-block:: agda